 15-20 Servings (Gluten-Free & Vegetarian with Vegan Option)

-1 large skillet of prepared cornbread, crumbled and dried overnight
+1 large skillet of prepared cornbread, crumbled and dried overnight or longer

 1 cup gluten-free bread crumbs (rice is good)